nambtit/device-registry/README.md

 When running, the web service can be accessed at `http://127.0.0.1:5000/` (the address printed by the `flask run` output).
-If you load that address in a web browser, you should see docs for the REST API.

 ### From Docker
 To build the image, navigate to the root of the project: